TigerBSD/TigerBSD/README.md

 that are broken or incomplete still.

-This guide assumes that your Lenovo ThinkPad T520 has a minimum of 8GB RAM, and that it has a single storage drive; an SSD of at least X GB in size.
+This guide assumes that your Lenovo ThinkPad T520 has a minimum of 8GB RAM, and that it has a single storage drive; an SSD of at least 120GB in size.
 Note that this is different from the factory configuration which has 4GB RAM and a 7200-rpm 500GB HDD.